Instructions for Setting Up Your Own paper Minecraft Server on Almalinux

 Install Java

-Click the link and download the "x64 RPM Package".
+Click on the link and download the "x64 RPM Package".

 Next, click the folder icon for the downloaded file.